sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_5.rst

 Demand effects and reactivity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When talking about experimenter bias, the worry is that the
+When talking about experimenter bias, the worry is that the experimenter’s
-experimenter’s knowledge or desires for the experiment are communicated
+knowledge or desires for the experiment are communicated to the participants,
-to the participants, and that these can change people’s behaviour
+and that these can change people’s behaviour (:ref:`Rosenthal, 1966
-(`Rosenthal, 1966 <../Other/References.html#rosenthal-1966>`__\ ).
-However, even
-if you manage to stop this from happening, it’s almost impossible to stop
+<Rosenthal_1966>`).
+However, even if you manage to stop this from happening,
-people from knowing that they’re part of a psychological study.
-And the
+it’s almost impossible to stop people from knowing that they’re part of a
-mere fact of knowing that someone is watching or studying you can have a
+psychological study.
+And the mere fact of knowing that someone is watching or
-pretty big effect on behaviour.
-This is generally referred to as **reactivity**
+studying you can have a pretty big effect on behaviour.
+This is generally
-or **demand effects**.
-The basic idea is captured by the Hawthorne effect:
+referred to as **reactivity** or **demand effects**.
+The basic idea is
-people alter their performance because of the attention that the study
+captured by the Hawthorne effect: people alter their performance because of
-focuses on them.
-The effect takes its name from a study that took place
+the attention that the study focuses on them.
+The effect takes its name from
-in the “Hawthorne Works” factory outside of Chicago (see `Adair, 1984
+a study that took place in the “Hawthorne Works” factory outside of Chicago
-<../Other/References.html#adair-1984>`__\ ).
-This study, from the 1920s,
+(see :ref:`Adair, 1984 <Adair_1984>`).
+This study, from the 1920s, looked at
-looked at the effects of factory lighting on worker productivity.
-But,
+the effects of factory lighting on worker productivity.
+But, importantly,
-importantly, change in worker behaviour occurred because the workers
+change in worker behaviour occurred because the workers *knew* they were
-*knew* they were being studied, rather than any effect of factory
+being studied, rather than any effect of factory lighting.
-lighting.

 To get a bit more specific about some of the ways in which the mere fact
 of being in a study can change how people behave, it helps to think like